-- Delay in the emptying of the stomach - Lumps under the skin may be caused by build-up of a protein called amyloid (cutaneous amyloidosis).
+- Delay in the emptying of the stomach - Ileus: A condition where your intestine can't push food and waste out of your body (can cause constipation, with additional symptoms such as stomach ache, bloating, vomiting, etc.) - Lumps under the skin may be caused by build-up of a protein called amyloid (cutaneous amyloidosis).
 Victoza® may not work very well if you inject into a lumpy area.
 Change the injection site with each injection to help prevent this skin change.